 (f) The amount of its Energy Trades at the Settlement Point where the QSE is the seller; minus

-(g) Its AML at the Settlement Point excluding Non-WSL ESR Charging Load; plus
+(g) Its Adjusted Meter Load (AML) at the Settlement Point excluding Non-WSL ESR Charging Load and CLR Load of a CLR (that is not an ALR); plus

 (h) The aggregated generation of its Settlement Only Transmission Self-Generators (SOTSGs) at the Settlement Point.
-SOTSG sites will be represented as a single unit in the ERCOT Settlement system.
+SOTSG sites will be represented as a single unit in the ERCOT Settlement system; plus

 (i) The aggregated generation of its Settlement Only Distribution Generators (SODGs) and Settlement Only Transmission Generators (SOTGs) that have elected to retain Load Zone pricing in accordance with Section 6.6.3.8, Real-Time Payment or Charge for Energy from a Settlement Only Distribution Generator (SODG) or a Settlement Only Transmission Generator (SOTG).
-SODG and SOTG sites will be represented as a single unit in the ERCOT Settlement system.
+SODG and SOTG sites will be represented as a single unit in the ERCOT Settlement system; plus